Backpacking Route in SouthEast Asia

 Krabi- Back on the Thai mainland and now the Andaman Coast, hit the popular beaches of Ao Nang, Tang Sei and Rai Leh.
 Crash out in the cheap guesthouse or bungalows on one of the beaches.
 There’s also more opportunities for the active traveller here so if you’re bored of lazing around all day, try your hand at rock climbing, a popular activity on Hat Ton Sai and Hat Rai Leh.

-Ko Phi Phi- Ever popular with backpackers in Thailand, this is where the movie ‘The Beach’ was filmed (left).
+Ko Phi Phi- Ever popular with backpackers in Thailand, this is where the movie ‘The Beach’ was filmed (below).
 It’s a bit pricier than some of the other Thai beach destinations and isn’t exactly a secret paradise any more but it’s still beautiful despite being badly affected by the 2004 tsunami.

 Ko Tarutao National Marine Park- Over 50 little islands in the far south-west of the country.
 So far it has managed not to become at all commercialised or overrun by foreigners and isn’t regularly visited by peeps backpacking in Thailand.
 You can rent out a tent on one of the few accessible islands and enjoy a day or two in unspoilt natural surroundings.